SteffeyDev/osc-scenes/README.md

 ## The YAML Configuration File
 The scenes.yaml configuration file should contain the following sections:

-### Server

-This is where you configure the OSC Server.
-Options include:
-* `listen_port`:int - This if the port that the OSC Scene controller will listen on

 ### Endpoints

-This is a list of the other applications you would like to send OSC commands to.
+This is a list of the applications you would like to send OSC commands to.
 Options for each item include:
-* `prefix`:string - What commands should be sent to this endpoint?
+* `prefix` (string) - What commands should be sent to this endpoint?
   - Most OSC commands start with a device indicator, such as `/dmxis/command/...`.
 Setting the prefix as `dmxis` will cause all OSC commands that start with `/dmxis/` to be sent to this endpoint.
-* `ip`:string - A valid IPv4 address of where to send the commands.
+* `ip` (string) - A valid IPv4 address of where to send the commands.
   - If the endpoint is running on the same computer as the scene controller, use `127.0.0.1`.
-* `port`:int - The UDP port to send the OSC commands to
+* `port` (int) - The UDP port to send the OSC commands to
-* `valueType`:string - A value (`float` or `int` or `string`) that defines how numbers should be sent to this device
-  - If not defined, the type will be guessed on a per-argument basis.

 ### Map